 - degrees conferred (including dates)

-All official educational and financial aid records for students are stored in locked fireproof file cabinets at the Technical Center for Career and Adult Education.
+All official educational and financial aid records for students are stored in locked fireproof file cabinets at Treasure Coast Technical College.
 The Records Specialist and/or designated staff at the main campus are responsible for maintaining official educational and financial aid files.
 FOCUS maintains the electronic student database information.

 In accordance with FERPA, the student's consent is not required when a school official has a legitimate educational interest in the student's educational record; that is, if the official needs to review this information in order to fulfill his/her professional responsibility.
 However, this does not constitute authorization to share that information with a third party without the student's written consent.
-A "school official" is: a person employed by the school in an administrative, supervisory, academic or research, or support staff position; a person or company with whom the school has contracted (such as an attorney, auditor or accrediting agent); a person employed by Technical Center for Career and Adult Education Administration; a person serving on the school Council; or assisting another school official in performing his or her tasks.
+A "school official" is: a person employed by the school in an administrative, supervisory, academic or research, or support staff position; a person or company with whom the school has contracted (such as an attorney, auditor or accrediting agent); a person employed by Treasure Coast Technical College Administration; a person serving on the school Council; or assisting another school official in performing his or her tasks.